vyazovmykola/managing-your-room/README.md

 # managing-your-room
-a web site which will help to managing your room plane just in web site
+a web site which will help to managing your room plan just in web site